EOSIO/history-tools/README.md

 This release supports nodeos 1.8.x.
 It does not support 1.7.x or the 1.8 RC versions.
 This release includes the following:

+## Changes since Alpha 0.1.0

+* There are now 2 self-contained demonstrations in public Docker images.
+See [container-demos](doc/container-demos.md) for details.
+  * Talk: this demonstrates using wasm-ql to provide messages from on-chain conversations to clients in threaded order.
+  * Partial history: this demonstrates some of wasm-ql's chain and token queries on data drawn from one of the public EOSIO networks.
+* Added RocksDB and removed LMDB.
+This has the following advantages:
+  * Filling outperforms both PostgreSQL and LMDB by considerable margins, both for partial history and for full history on large well-known chains.
+  * Database size for full history is much smaller than PostgreSQL.
+* Database fillers have a new option `--fill-trx` to filter transaction traces.
+* Database fillers no longer need `--fill-skip-to` when starting from partial history.
+* Database fillers now automatically reconnect to the State History Plugin.
+* wasm-ql now uses a thread pool to handle queries. `--wql-threads` controls the thread pool size.
+* wasm-ql now uses eos-vm instead of SpiderMonkey.
+This simplifies the build process.
+* wasm-ql can now serve static files.
+Enabled by the new `--wql-static-dir` option.
+* SHiP connection handling moved to `state_history_connection.hpp`.
+This file may aid users needing to write custom solutions which connect to the State History Plugin.

 ## fill-pg

 `fill-pg` fills postgresql with data from nodeos's State History Plugin.
 It provides nearly all